 Graham Centre for Agricultural Innovation research has shown a link between cropping practices and the evolution of herbicide resistance in the weed annual ryegrass, highlighting the need to rotate chemical and non-chemical weed control.

 Charles Sturt University (CSU) researcher Dr John Broster said, “Herbicide resistance in weeds is common in southern Australia and is a costly problem for the grains industry.
 Annual ryegrass has developed resistance to numerous chemicals and this research gives us insight into how resistance has evolved and how it’s associated with different cropping practices.”

-This research brought together scientists from the CSU School of Agricultural and Wine Sciences working on herbicide resistance and weed management with experts in data analysis from the CSU School of Computing and Mathematics.
+This research brought together scientists from the CSU School of Agricultural, Environmental and Veterinary Sciences working on herbicide resistance and weed management with experts in data analysis from the CSU School of Computing, Mathematics and Engineering .